wasmCloud/wasmcloud-dev-site/content/overview/installation/_index.en.md

 We will guide you through installation of `wash`, the wasmCloud Shell, which gives you the tools to install, run, and develop with wasmCloud.

-### Prerequisites

-Other than `wash`, prerequisites generally center around the language toolchain of your choice or your preferred way to run wasmCloud.

-- **Language SDKs**: wasmCloud supports [TinyGo](https://tinygo.org/getting-started/install/) and [Rust](https://www.rust-lang.org/tools/install) for actor development and [Rust](https://www.rust-lang.org/tools/install) for capability provider development.
-Ensure you have a toolchain installed for your preference of language.

-- **Unix utilities**: We include Makefiles with our project templates to simplify development that assume some common command line utilities.
-Using your favorite package manager, make sure that you have these installed: **bash**, **git**, **jq**, and **make**
-  - We recommend gnu make version 4.3 or later. (for Mac users: you'll need to add the homebrew-installed make to your path _before_ the one in `/usr/bin`).

-> If you prefer to use Docker and not install anything locally, you can follow our [install with Docker](./install-with-docker/) instructions instead of the ones below.
-You'll still want to have `wash` as mentioned above for the guides in the documentation.

-### Install wash

-The wash CLI is the main tool you'll be using for wasmcloud development.
-Select your platform below to view the applicable installation commands.

 {{% tabs %}}
 {{% tab "Ubuntu/Debian" %}}